Extending APIs¤

 Extra data¤

-All Griffe objects (modules, classes, functions, attributes) can store additional (meta)data in their extra
+All Griffe objects (modules, classes, functions, attributes, type aliases) can store additional (meta)data in their extra

 attribute.
 This attribute is a dictionary of dictionaries.
 The first layer is used as namespacing: each extension writes into its own namespace, or integrates with other projects by reading/writing in their namespaces, according to what they support and document.